INDEX Excel Function Definition

 We have 3 tables in the above image across 3 quarters.
 The three-way lookup will help us get the bonus amount of a specific employee from a specific month from different quarters.

 Step 1: Now, let us say we want to get the bonus for the employee Peter for June.

 Step 2: Enter the INDEX function and choose 3 different arrays.
-Select the arrays B3:D8, F3:H8, and J3:L8.
+Select the cell references, B3:D8, F3:H8, and J3:L8.
 Specify the row number as 2 and the column number as 3.